pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 This will generate three files, **a.bin** (a pure binary block), **a.t88** (a file valid on many emulators), and **a.wav**, never tested but meant to be loaded on the real hardware.

+# Generic console modes

+The screen mode can be switched using the `console_ioctl()` function.
+The following modes are supported:

+* Mode 0: 80x25
+* Mode 1: 40x25

 # Graphics libraries

 Two graphics libraries are available: